APPENDICES

 LOUISIANA: WESTERN SETTLEMENTS

-Louis-Charles, called Charles, Babineau, age 42, his wife Anne Guilbeau, age 30, and their two sons, Charles-Dominique, age 4, and Julien-Joseph, age 1, reached New Orleans in early February 1765 with the party from Halifax via Cap-Français, St.-Domingue, today's Haiti, led by Joseph Broussard dit Beausoleil.
+Babineaus from Annapolis Royal were among the earliest Acadians to find refuge in Louisiana.
+Louis-Charles, called Charles, Babineau, age 37, his second wife Anne Guilbeau, age 30, and their two sons, Charles-Dominique, age 4, and Julien-Joseph, age 1, reached New Orleans with the Broussard dit Beausoleil party from Halifax via Cap-Français, St.-Domingue, in early February 1765.
 Charles was one of the members of the party who exchanged Canadian card money for Louisiana currency at New Orleans in April.
-After a short respite in the city, he and his family followed the Broussard party to the Atakapas District, where they helped create La Nouvelle-Acadie on the banks of Bayou Teche.
+After a short respite in the city, he and his family followed the Broussards to the Attakapas District, where they helped create La Nouvelle-Acadie on the banks of Bayou Teche:

 1

-Oldest son Charles-Dominique, called Dominique, born at Fort Edward, formerly Pigiguit, in c1761, while his parents were being held as prisoners of war, married Marguerite-Blandine, -Blondine or -Claudine, daughter of fellow Acadian Amand Thibodeaux, at Attakapas in February 1783.
-Their son Charles-Dominique, fils was born at Attakapas in November 1783, Calas in May 1793, and Alexandre was baptized at the Attakapas church, age 5 months, in May 1795.
+Oldest son Charles-Dominique, called Dominique, by his father's second wife, born at Fort Edward, formerly Pigiguit, in c1761, while his parents were being held as prisoners of war, married Marguerite-Blandine, -Blondine or -Claudine, daughter of fellow Acadians Amand Thibodeaux, and Gertrude Bourg, at Attakapas in February 1783.
+Their son Charles-Dominique, fils was born at Attakapas in November 1783, and Alexandre was baptized at the Attakapas church, age 5 months, in May 1795.
 Their daughters married into the Benoit, Broussard, Cormier, LeBlanc, Mathias, and Richard families.
-Charles-Dominique, père died at his home at Carencro in August 1815; he was only 54 years old.
+In 1809, on his farm at Carencro, Dominique held a frontage of only five arpents with a valuation of $1,000, but he owned five slaves.
+He died at his home at Carencro in August 1815; he was only 54 years old.

 1a

-Charles-Dominique, fils married Marguerite, daughter of fellow Acadian Jean Baptiste Melançon of Carencro, at the St. Martinville church, St. Martin Parish, in September 1807.
-Their twin sons Arsène and Marcellin were born at Carencro in July 1808 but Marcellin died at age 13 in November 1820, Charles III, called Charles, fils and sometimes Treville, was born in April 1810, Achilles in September 1811, a son, name unrecorded, died 8 days after his birth in July 1813, a son, name unrecorded, died at age 6 weeks in October 1814, Antoine Gerasin or Sarasin was born in August 1816, Onésime in November 1818, Jean Euclide in December 1825, and a child, perhaps a son, name unrecorded, died a day after its birth in April 1830.
+Charles-Dominique, fils married Marguerite, daughter of fellow Acadian Jean Baptiste Melançon and Madeleine Prejean of Carencro, at the St. Martinville church, St. Martin Parish, in September 1807.
+Their twin sons Arsène and Marcellin were born at Carencro in July 1808 but Marcellin died at age 13 in November 1820, Charles Treville was born in April 1810, Achilles in September 1811, a son, name unrecorded, died 8 days after his birth in July 1813, a son, name unrecorded, died at age 6 weeks in October 1814, Antoine Gerasin or Sarasin was born in August 1816, Onésime in November 1818, Jean Euclide in December 1825, and a child, perhaps a son, name unrecorded, died a day after its birth in April 1830.
 Their daughters married into the Benoit and Prejean families.
 In September 1850, the federal census taker in Lafayette Parish counted 8 slaves--5 males and 3 females, all black, ranging in age from 30 to 3--on Charles Babineau's farm in the parish's western district; this was probably Charles Dominique, fils.
-In June 1860, the federal census taker in Lafayette Parish counted 6 slaves--5 males and 1 female, all black except for 1 mulatto, ranging in age from 47 to 12, 1 of them, a 25-year-old male mulatto, a fugitive at the time--on Charles Babineaux's farm; again, this was probably Charles Dominique, fils.
-Charles-Dominique, fils died at Carencro in June 1864; the Vermilionville priest who recorded his burial said that Charles was 83 years old when he died, but he was "only" 80.
+In June 1860, the federal census taker in Lafayette Parish counted 6 slaves--5 males and 1 female, all black except for 1 mulatto, ranging in age from 47 to 12, 1 of them, a 25-year-old male mulatto--on Charles Babineaux's farm; again, this was probably Charles Dominique, fils.
+Charles-Dominique, fils died at Carencro in June 1864; the Vermilionville priest who recorded his burial said that Charles was age age 83 when he died.
+He was 80.

-Antoine Sarazin died at Carencro in June 1829 "from falling off a horse."
-He was only 14 years old.
+Antoine Sarazin died at Carencro in June 1829 "from falling off a horse," age 14.

 Arsène died at Carencro in October 1829.
-The priest who recorded his burial said that Arsene was 19 years old when he died, but he was 21.
-He did not marry.
+The priest who recorded his burial said that Arsène was age 19 when he died, but he was 21.
+He probably did not marry.

-Charles III married cousin Céleste Louise, daughter of fellow Acadian Louis André Richard, at the Vermilionville church, Lafayette Parish, in February 1835; Céleste's mother was a Babineaux.
+Charles Treville married cousin Céleste Louise, daughter of fellow Acadians Louis André Richard and Julia Babineaux, at the Vermilionville church, Lafayette Parish, in February 1835.
 Their child, name unrecorded, perhaps a son, died probably at Carencro 9 days after its birth in April 1838, Clairville died at age 3 months in November 1839, Honoré was born in January 1844, Horace in May 1848, Alphonse in September 1851, Joseph Dernas in September 1853, and Joseph Alse in January 1856.
 Their daughter married into the Cormier family.
+Charles Treville died at Carencro in September 1869; the Grand Coteau priest who recorded the burial said that Charles, fils, as he called him, died "at age 62 yrs.," but Charles Treville was 59; his succession, calling him Charles Treville, was filed at the Vermilionville courthouse the following November.

-Onésime married cousin Julienne, daughter of fellow Acadian Augustin Benoit, at the Vermilionville church in October 1836; Julienne's mother was a Babineaux.
-Their son Séverin or Sévenne was born at Carencro in September 1837, Arvenne was baptized at the Vermilionville church, age 5 months, in August 1839, Joseph Bélisaire was born in November 1843, and Jules Alvigue in May 1845.
-Their daughters married into the Breaux, Léger, and Prejean families.
-Onésime remarried to Émilie Landry in a civil ceremony in Lafayette Parish in September 1850 and sanctified the marriage at the Grand Coteau church in December 1851.
-Their son Joseph Neuville was born at Carencro in May 1856, Paul in February 1860, and André in January 1864.
-In June 1860, the federal census taker in Lafayette Parish counted 6 slaves--2 males and 4 females, all black except for 1 mulatto, ages 48 to 6, 1 of them, a 12-year-old mulatto, a fugitive--on Onez Babineaux's farm next to Charles Babineaux's; this was probably Onesime.
+Onésime married cousin Julienne, daughter of fellow Acadians Augustin Benoit and Anastasie Babineaux, at the Vermilionville church in October 1836.
+Their son Séverin, also called Sevenne, Sevigne, and Sevignier, was born at Carencro in September 1837, Arvenne was baptized at the Vermilionville church, age 5 months, in August 1839, Joseph Bélisaire was born in November 1843, and Jules Alvigue in May 1845.
+Their daughters married into the Brasseaux, Breaux, Leger, Prejean, and Simoneaux families.
+Onésime remarried to Émelie or Emeline Landry in a civil ceremony in Lafayette Parish in September 1850 and sanctified the marriage at the Grand Coteau church in December 1851.
+Their son Joseph Neuville was born at Carencro in May 1856, Paul in February 1860, André in January 1864, Eucharis in March 1868 but died at age 10 months in January 1869, and Émilien was born in January 1870.
+Their daughter married into the Richard family.
+In June 1860, the federal census taker in Lafayette Parish counted 6 slaves--2 males and 4 females, all black except for 1 mulatto, ages 48 to 6, 1 of them, a 12-year-old mulatto--on Onez Babineaux's farm next to Charles Babineaux's; this probably was Onésime.

-Arvenne, by his first wife, married Idalie, daughter of fellow Acadian André Landry, in a civil ceremony in Lafayette Parish in July 1860, and sanctified the marriage at the Vermilionville church, Lafayette Parish, in July 1865.
+Arvenne, by his father's first wife, married Idalie, daughter of fellow Acadian André Landry and his Creole wife Céline Cabier, in a civil ceremony in Lafayette Parish in July 1860, and sanctified the marriage at the Vermilionville church, Lafayette Parish, in July 1865.
+Their son Jules was born in Lafayette Parish in July 1866 but died at age 2 in August 1868.

 Jean Euclide married fellow Acadian Marie Philomène, called Philomène, Broussard in a civil ceremony in St. Landry Parish in May 1860.
-Their son Jean Anill was born at Carencro in June 1861.
+Their son Jean Anill was born probably near Carencro in June 1861.
+They were living near Abbeville, Vermilion Parish, by the late 1860s.

-In 1860, month not stated, the federal census taker in St. Landry Parish counted a single slave--a 30-year-old black male--on Achile Babineau's farm.
-This was Achilles, who would have been 49 years old that year and may never have married.
+In 1860, the federal census taker in St. Landry Parish counted a single slave--a 30-year-old black male--on Achile Babineau's farm.
+This was Achilles, who would have been age 49 that year and may not have married.

 1b

-Alexandre married Marie Cléonise, called Cléonise, daughter of fellow Acadian Joseph dit Joson Dugas, at the Grand Coteau church, St. Landry Parish, in May 1821.
+Alexandre married Marie Cléonise, called Cléonise, daughter of fellow Acadian Joseph-Simon dit Joson Dugas and Céleste Dugas, at the Grand Coteau church, St. Landry Parish, in May 1821.
 (In 1819, Grand Coteau had become the closest church to Carencro, which lay south of Grand Coteau, across the bayou, in what soon would become Lafayette Parish.
 In 1821, a new church at Vermilionville, south of Carencro, would become the closest church to Carencro, which did not get a church of its own until 1874.)
 Their son Edmond was born at Carencro in March 1822, Valmont in August 1823 but died at age 7 weeks the following October, and Wilmont was baptized at the Vermilionville church, age 6 months, in June 1835.
 Their daughters married into the Benoit, Caruthers, Mouton, and Prejean families.
-Alexandre died at Carencro in January 1850; he was 57 years old; his succession record was filed at the Vermilionville courthouse the following month.
+Alexandre died at Carencro in January 1850, age 57; his succession was filed at the Vermilionville courthouse the following month.

 Edmond married fellow Acadian Uranie Guilbeau at the Grand Coteau church in May 1844.
-Their child, perhaps a son, name unrecorded, died at birth in February 1845, and Alexandre Neuville was born in October 1846.
-In September 1850, the federal census taker in Lafayette Parish counted 3 slaves--a 20-year-old black female, a 5-year-old black male, and a 1-year-old black male--on Edouard Babineau's farm in the parish's western district; this was probably Edmond.
-Edmond died at Carencro in June 1854; he was only 32 years old; his succession record was filed at the Vermilionville courthouse the day before his death.
+Their child, name unrecorded, perhaps a son, died at birth in February 1845, and Alexandre Neuville was born in October 1846.
+In September 1850, the federal census taker in Lafayette Parish counted 3 slaves--a 20-year-old black female, a 5-year-old black male, and a 1-year-old black male--on Édouard Babineau's farm in the parish's western district; this was probably Edmond.
+Edmond died at Carencro in June 1854, age 32; his succession was filed at the Vermilionville courthouse the day before his death.

-During the War Between the States, Wilmont, living in Calcasieu Parish, served in the first Company A of Daly's/Ragdale's Battalion Texas Cavalry.
+During the War of 1861-65, Wilmont, living in Calcasieu Parish, served in the first Company A of Daly's/Ragdale's Battalion Texas Cavalry, which recruited heavily on the southwestern Louisiana prairies later in the war.
+Wilmont may have married fellow Acadian Céline Aucoin.

 2

-Julien-Joseph, called Joseph, born at Halifax in c1764, married Félicité, daughter of fellow Acadian Joseph Cormier of Opelousas, probably at Attakapas in c1786.
-Their son Joseph, fils, called Joson, was born at Attakapas in October 1787, David le jeune in July 1789, Francois in December 1790, Julien in January 1792, and Jean in September 1810.
+Julien-Joseph, called Joseph, by his father's second wife, born at Halifax in c1764, married Félicité, daughter of fellow Acadians Joseph Cormier and his first wife Marguerite Sonnier of Opelousas, probably at Attakapas in c1786.
+Their son Joseph, fils, called Joson, was born at Attakapas in October 1787, David le jeune in July 1789, François in December 1790, Julien in January 1792, and Jean in September 1810.
 Their daughters married into the Benoit and Richard families.
-Julien Joseph, or Joseph, père, died at his home at Carencro in June 1827; he was 63 years old; his succession record was filed at the Vermilionville courthouse later that month.
+In 1809, Joseph's farm at Carencro had a frontage of 11.5 arpents and was valued at $2,000; he owned two slaves.
+He died at his home at Carencro in June 1827, age 63; his succession was filed at the Vermilionville courthouse later that month.

 2a

-Joson married Céleste, daughter of fellow Acadian Jean Comeaux of Carencro, at the St. Martinville church, St. Martin Parish, in January 1809.
-Their son Gerard was born at Carencro in August 1813, and a son, name unrecorded, died shortly after his birth in September 1823.
+Joson married Céleste, daughter of fellow Acadians Jean Comeaux and Esther LeBlanc of Carencro, at the St. Martinville church, St. Martin Parish, in January 1809.
+Their son Gérard was born near Carencro in August 1813, and a son, name unrecorded, died shortly after his birth in September 1823.
 Their daughters married into the Benoit, Cormier, and Hébert families.
-In September 1850, the federal census taker in Lafayette Parish counted 12 slaves--7 males and 5 females, all black, ranging in age from 60 to 3--on Joseph Babineau's farm in the parish's western district; this was probably Joson.
+In September 1850, the federal census taker in Lafayette Parish counted 12 slaves--7 males and 5 females, all black, ranging in age from 60 to 3--on Joseph Babineau's farm in the parish's western district; this probably was Joson.
 In June 1860, the federal census taker in Lafayette Parish counted 15 slaves--6 males and 9 females, all black except for 1 mulatto, ranging in age from 50 to 2--on Joseph Babineaux's farm.
-Joseph dit Joson died at Carencro in April 1865; the Grand Coteau priest who recorded his burial said that Joson was 79 years old when he died, but he was "only" 77.
-Only one of his sons survived to create a family of his own, and he had only daughters, so, except for its blood, Joson's line of the family did not continue.
+Joseph dit Joson died at Carencro in April 1865; the Grand Coteau priest who recorded his burial said that Joson was age 79 when he died, but he was 77.
+Only one of his sons survived to create a family of his own, and he had only daughters, so, except for its blood, Joson's family line did not survive.

-Gerard married Eugènie, daughter of fellow Acadian Jean Bourque, at the Grand Coteau church in May 1831.
-Their daughters married into the Caruthers, Forestier, and Prejean families.
+Gérard married Eugènie, daughter of fellow Acadians Jean Bourque and Marguerite Richard, at the Grand Coteau church, St. Landry Parish, in May 1831.
+Their daughters married into the Benoit, Caruthers, Forestier, and Prejean families.
+Did Gérard father any sons?

 2b

-Julien married Marie Christine, called Christine, daughter of fellow Acadian Marin Prejean, at the St. Martinville church in April 1813.
+Julien married Marie Christine, called Christine, daughter of fellow Acadians Marin Prejean and Marie Rose Benoit, at the St. Martinville church in April 1813.
 Their son Julien, fils was baptized at the Grand Coteau church, St. Landry Parish, several months old, in July 1819.
 Their daughters married into the Benoit, Green, Perry, and Vasseur families.
-Julien, père died in November 1852; he was 60 years old; the Vermilionville priest who recorded his burial said Julien was "of Marmento," which means he was living in the Mermentau River valley west of Vermilionville at the edge of the Calcasieu prairie.
-His son may not have survived childhood, so this line of the family, except for its blood, may have died with him.
+Julien, père died in November 1852, age 60; the Vermilionville priest who recorded his burial said Julien was "of Marmento," which means he was living in the Mermentau River valley, west of Vermilionville, at the edge of the Calcasieu prairie.
+His son may not have survived childhood, so this family line, except for its blood, may have died with him.

 2c

-David le jeune married Marie Éloise, Héloise, or Louise, another daughter of fellow Acadian Marin Prejean, at the St. Martinville church in December 1816.
+David le jeune married Marie Éloise, Héloise, or Louise, another daughter of Marin Prejean and Marie Rose Benoit, at the St. Martinville church in December 1816.
 Their son Joseph le jeune was born at Carencro in December 1817, Ursin in May 1819, Don Louis, a twin, in August 1821, and Onésime in September 1823 but died at age 11 months in June 1824.
 Their daughters married into the Boudreaux, Breaux, and Stelly families.
-David le jeune died at Carencro in March 1852; the priest who recorded his burial said that David was 65 years old when he died, but he was "only" 62.
+David le jeune died at Carencro in March 1852; the priest who recorded his burial said that David was age 65 when he died, but he was 62.

-Ursin married Melasie, daughter of fellow Acadian Pierre Cormier, fils, at the Grand Coteau church in November 1841.
-Their son Honoré was born at Carencro in November 1844 but died at age 2 1/2 in September 1847, Placide was born in November 1848, Alcide in February 1850 but died at age 1 1/2 in October 1851, Émile Ursin was born in September 1852, Pierre Clémile, called Clémile, in January 1855 but died at age 7 in August 1862, and a child, perhaps a son, name unrecorded, died a day after its birth in February 1862.
+Ursin married cousin Mélasie, daughter of fellow Acadians Pierre Cormier, fils and Céleste Babineaux, at the Grand Coteau church in November 1841.
+Their son Honoré was born at Carencro in November 1844 but died at age 2 1/2 in September 1847, Placide was born in November 1848, Alcide in February 1850 but died at age 1 1/2 in October 1851, Émile Ursin was born in September 1852, Pierre Clémile, called Clémile, in January 1855 but died at age 7 in August 1862, a child, name unrecorded, perhaps a son, died a day after its birth in February 1862, and another child, named unrecorded, perhaps a son, died at birth in May 1866.

-Don Louis married Emeranthe, daughter of Toussaint Quebedeaux or Thibodeaux, at the Vermilionville church in January 1854.
-Their son Joseph Emerant was born at Carencro in December 1857.
+Don Louis married Emeranthe, daughter of Toussaint Quebedeaux and Marie Barbe Frossard, at the Vermilionville church in January 1854.
+They settled probably at Carencro.
+Their son Joseph Emérant was born in December 1857.

-Joseph le jeune married cousin Aurelia, daughter of fellow Acadian Lucien Cormier, at the Vermilionville church in August 1865; Aurelia's mother was a Babineaux; Joseph was 47 years old.
+Joseph le jeune married cousin Aurelia, daughter of fellow Acadians Lucien Cormier and Céleste Babineaux, at the Vermilionville church in August 1865; Aurelia's mother was a Babineaux; Joseph was 47 years old at the time of the wedding.
 One wonders if this was his first marriage.

 2d

-François's son Julien le jeune died probably at Carencro at age 5 in August 1823; the priest who recorded the boy's funeral did not bother to give Julien le jeune's mother's name, so François may not have been married to her.
+François's son Julien le jeune died probably at Carencro at age 5 in August 1823; the priest who recorded the boy's burial did not bother to give Julien le jeune's mother's name, so François may not have been married to her.
 In October 1850, the federal census taker in Lafayette Parish counted 18 slaves--10 males and 8 females, all black except for 2 mulattoes, ranging in age from 50 to 1--on François Babineaux's farm along Bayou Queue de Tortue, a tributary of the Mermentau River west of Vermilionville.
-A month later, François lost a nephew, name and age unrecorded, who was probably living with him; the Vermilionville priest who recorded the boy's funeral did not give the parents' names.
-François died probably at his home on Bayou Queue de Tortue in October 1854; he was 64 years old; the Vermilionville priest who recorded his burial said nothing of a wife.
+A month later, François lost a nephew, name and age unrecorded, who was probably living with him; the Vermilionville priest who recorded the boy's burial did not give the parents' names.
+François died probably at his home on Bayou Queue de Tortue in October 1854, age 64; the Vermilionville priest who recorded his burial said nothing of a wife.
 (François may have cohabitated with Anne Ringuet of Vermilion Parish and fathered a son by her named Joseph Amédée.)
-François's succession records were filed at the Vermilionville and Opelousas courthouses the following November and December, so he must have owned property in Lafayette as well as St. Landry Parish.
+François's succession records were filed at the courthouses at Vermilionville, Lafayette Parish, and Opelousas, St. Landry Parish, the following November and December, so he must have owned property in those parishes.

-Joseph Amédée, called Amédée, Babineaux, son of Anne Ringuet, married Felnire or Zelmire, daughter of German Creole Paul Toups, at the Abbeville church, Vermilion Parish, in October 1855.
+Joseph Amédée, called Amédée, Babineaux of St. Martin, son of Anne Ringuet, married Felnire, Selmire, or Zelmire, daughter of Paul Toups and Suzette Corner, probably Conner, at the Abbeville church, Vermilion Parish, in October 1855.
 (The priest who recorded the marriage did not give the groom's father's name, only the surname Babineaux, but one wonders if it was François Babineaux, late of nearby Bayou Queue de Tortue, who may have simply co-habited with Anne Ringuet.
 François had died probably at his home on the bayou the previous October; the priest who had recorded François's burial did not mention a wife, but François had buried a 5-year-old son named Julien back in August 1823; on that occasion, also, the recording priest had not recorded a wife for François Babineaux, but some church records link him with Anne Ringuet.)
-Amédée's son Joseph Edgard was born near Abbeville in September 1856, Paul Trasimond in July 1858, and Philemon in St. Martin Parish in March 1864.
+Amédée' and Anne's son Joseph Edgard was born near Abbeville in September 1856, Paul Trasimond in July 1858, and Philemon in St. Martin Parish in March 1864.
+Amédée's succession was filed at the St. Martinville courthouse, St. Martin Parish, in February 1868.

 2e

-Jean married Hortense, daughter of Anglo American William Perry, at the Vermilionville church, Lafayette Parish, in May 1825.
+Jean married Hortense, daughter of William Perry and Marguerite Roger, at the Vermilionville church, Lafayette Parish, in May 1825.
 Their son Hippolyte was born at Carencro in May 1826 but died at age 7 in October 1833, and Jean Clairville was born in August 1838.
 Their daughters married into the Benoit, Breaux, Cormier, and Gary families.
-Jean died by July 1841, when his succession record was filed at the Vermilionville courthouse; he would have been only 31 years old that year.
+Jean died by July 1841, when his succession was filed at the Vermilionville courthouse; he would have been age 31 that year.

 3

-Théodore, born at Attakapas in c1766, married Julie, daughter of fellow Acadian Jean Dugas, at Attakapas in May 1788.
-Their son Jean-Baptiste was born at La Pointe in April 1789, Isidore or Théodore, fils died 8 days after his birth in October 1790, Maximilien, sometimes called Maxilien, was born in November 1797, Louis Valery, sometimes called Valery or Valière, in January 1803, and Joseph Théodore in January 1808.
+Théodore, by his father's second wife, born at Attakapas in c1766, married Julie, daughter of fellow Acadians Jean Dugas and Marguerite Dupuis, at Attakapas in May 1788.
+Their son Jean-Baptiste was born at La Pointe in April 1789, Isidore or Théodore, fils died 8 days after his birth in October 1790, Maximilien, sometimes called Maxilien, was born in November 1797, Louis Valéry, called Valéry or Valière, in January 1803, and Joseph Théodore in January 1808.
 Their daughters married into the Breaux and Broussard families.
-Théodore died at his home at La Pointe in July 1808; the St. Martinville priest who recorded his burial said that Théodore was 35 years old when he died, but he was in his early 40s; strangely, his succession record was not filed at the St. Martinville courthouse until September 1817.
-Nicolas Cormier of La Pointe became Théodore's son Joseph Théodore's tutor when the boy got older; Nicolas became the boy's cousin-in-law when he married a daughter of Théodore's brother David.
+Théodore died at his home at La Pointe in July 1808; the St. Martinville priest who recorded his burial said that Théodore was age 35 when he died, but he was in his early 40s; his succession was filed at the St. Martinville courthouse in September 1817.
+Nicolas Cormier of La Pointe became Théodore's son Joseph Théodore's tutor when the boy got older, and Nicolas became the boy's cousin-in-law when he married a daughter of Théodore's brother David.

 3a

-Maximilien married Marie Clémence, called Clémence, daughter of fellow Acadian Paul Breaux, probably in St. Martin Parish in the early 1820s.
+Maximilien married Marie Clémence, called Clémence, daughter of fellow Acadian Paul Breaux and his Creole wife Marie Pelletier, probably in St. Martin Parish in the early 1820s.
 Their son Dolsin was born probably at La Pointe in c1823 but died at age 3 in September 1826, Maximilien, fils was born in February 1824, Eugène in November 1825 but died at age 1 1/2 in August 1827, Bélisaire was baptized at the Vermilionville church, Lafayette Parish, age 1 1/2 months, in August 1830, Hippolyte was baptized at the Vermilionville church, Lafayette Parish, age 5 months, in January 1838, Louis Desincourt, called Desincourt, was born in August 1839, George in August 1841, and Aurelien in December 1843.
 Their daughter married into the Melançon family.
-Maximilien died near Breaux Bridge, St. Martin Parish, in November 1848; the priest who recorded his burial said that Maximilien was 56 years old when he died, but he was "only" 51; his succession record was filed at the St. Martinville courthouse the following month.
+Maximilien died near Breaux Bridge, St. Martin Parish, in November 1848; the priest who recorded his burial said that Maximilien was age 56 when he died, but he was 51; his succession was filed at the St. Martinville courthouse the following month.

-Hippolyte died by October 1854, when his succession record was filed at the St. Martinville courthouse.
-He would have been only 17 years old that year and did not marry.
+Hippolyte died by October 1854, when his succession record was filed at the St. Martinville courthouse, St. Martin Parish.
+He would have been age 17 that year and probably did not marry.

-Desincourt married Louise Célestine, called Célestine, daughter of French Creole Émile Latiolais, at the Breaux Bridge church in May 1860; Louise's mother was a Guidry.
+Desincourt married Louise Célestine, called Célestine, daughter of Émile Latiolais and his Acadian wife Malvina Guidry, at the Breaux Bridge church, St. Martin Parish, in May 1860.
 Their son Alcide was born near Breaux Bridge in May 1861.
-Desincourt enlisted in Confederate service, was mortally wounded in the Battle of Shiloh, Tennessee, in April 1862 and died perhaps at his home near Breaux Bridge the following July; he was 22 years old.
+In early 1862, Desincourt enlisted in Company D of the Orleans Guard Battalion Louisiana Infantry, raised in St. Martin and St. Mary parishes.
+He followed his unit to Tennessee and was mortally wounded in the Battle of Shiloh in April 1862.
+He died perhaps at his home near Breaux Bridge the following July, age 22.
 His second son Alcée was born posthumously the following September.

 3b

-Louis Valery married Marguerite Arthémise, daughter of fellow Acadian Charles Theriot, at the St. Martinville church, St. Martin Parish, in June 1825.
-Their son Louis Bélisaire, called Bélisaire, was born probably at La Pointe in December 1826, Charles le jeune in March 1829, Jean Senville in May 1831, Joseph Théodore le jeune, sometimes called Théodore, in January 1837, Athanase in May 1839, Maxile Marie in November 1841, Pierre in November 1845, and Damas in December 1849.
-In November 1850, the federal census taker in St. Martin Parish counted 4 slaves--3 males and a female, 3 black and 1 mulatto, ranging in age from 34 to 7--on Valiere Babineau's farm; the was probably Louis Valery.
-Louis Valery died in St. Martin Parish in August 1852; he was 49 years old; his succession record was not filed at the St. Martinville courthouse until February 1864.
+Louis Valéry married Marguerite Arthémise, daughter of fellow Acadian Charles Theriot and his Creole wife Justine Lahure, at the St. Martinville church, St. Martin Parish, in June 1825.
+Their son Louis Bélisaire or Bélisaire Louis was born probably at La Pointe in December 1826, Charles le jeune in March 1829, Jean Senville in May 1831, Joseph Théodore le jeune, sometimes called Théodore, in January 1837, Athanase in May 1839, Maxile Marie in November 1841, Pierre in November 1845, and Damas in December 1849.
+In November 1850, the federal census taker in St. Martin Parish counted 4 slaves--3 males and a female, 3 black and 1 mulatto, ranging in age from 34 to 7--on Valière Babineau's farm; the was probably Louis Valéry.
+Louis Valéry died in St. Martin Parish in August 1852, age 49; his succession was filed at the St. Martinville courthouse in February 1864.

-Bélisaire married Marie Cléonide, daughter of Charles Vallot, at the St. Martinville church, St. Martin Parish, in September 1851.
+Bélisaire Louis married Marie Cléonide, daughter of Charles Vallot and Julie Romero, at the St. Martinville church, St. Martin Parish, in September 1851.
 Their son Joseph was born in St. Martin Parish in August 1851.
-Belisaire remarried to Marcellite Céleste, daughter of Jean Trahan and widow of _____ Matthew, at the Opelousas church, St. Landry Parish, in December 1856.
-Their son Louis Mirtile was born near Grand Coteau, St. Landry Parish, in September 1858.
+Bélisaire remarried to Marguerite Marcellite, daughter of fellow Acadian Jean Baptiste Trahan and his Creole wife Clarisse Dubois and widow of Matthew Sellers, at the Opelousas church, St. Landry Parish, in December 1856.
+Their son Louis Mirtile was born near Grand Coteau, St. Landry Parish, in September 1858, and Charles Alexandre near New Iberia, then in St. Martin but now in Iberia Parish, in March 1867.
+Bélisaire remarried to fellow Acadian Alix Duhon--his third marriage--in c1868 and settled near New Iberia.

-Joseph Théodore le jeune married Josephine, daughter of fellow Acadian Marcellin Dubois, at the St. Martinville church, St. Martin Parish, in May 1858; Josephine's mother was a Mire.
+Joseph Théodore le jeune married Josephine, daughter of fellow Acadians Marcellin Dubois and Élise Mire, at the St. Martinville church, St. Martin Parish, in May 1858.
 Their son Joseph Omer was born in St. Martin Parish in March 1860.
 Joseph Théodore le jeune's succession record was filed at the St. Martinville courthouse in February 1864.
-A Théodore Babineaux serving in Company A of 26th Regiment Louisiana Infantry at Vicksburg, Mississippi, had died there in June 1862, probably of disease, so this may have been him; he would have been only 26 years old.
+A Théodore Babineaux serving in Company A of 26th Regiment Louisiana Infantry at Vicksburg, Mississippi, had died there in June 1862, probably of disease, so this may have been him; he would have been age 26.
 His daughter Marguerite had been born in March, three months before his death.

-Athanase, serving with the 26th Louisiana Infantry, died of disease at Mississippi Springs, Mississippi, in July 1862.
-He was 23 years old and had not married.
+Athanase, serving with Company A of the 26th Louisiana Infantry, raised in Lafayette Parish in early 1862, died probably of disease at Mississippi Springs, Mississippi, in July 1862, age 23, and probably did not marry.

-Jean married Louise, daughter of Edouard Galtier, at the St. Martinville church, St. Martin Parish, in April 1864; Louise's mother was a Boudreaux
+Jean married Louise, daughter of Foreign Frenchman Louis Édouard Galtier and his Acadian wife Adeleine Boudreaux, at the St. Martinville church, St. Martin Parish, in April 1864; Louise's mother was a Boudreaux.

 3c

-Joseph Théodore married Marie Sylvanie, called Sylvanie, daughter of fellow Acadian Anaclet Broussard, at the St. Martinville church, St. Martin Parish, in October 1828.
+Joseph Théodore married Marie Sylvanie, called Sylvanie, daughter of fellow Acadian Anaclet Broussard and his Creole wife Madeleine Wiltz, at the St. Martinville church, St. Martin Parish, in October 1828.
 Their son Joseph Théodore, fils died at age 2 months at his maternal grandfather's home in November 1829.
-Joseph Théodore remarried to Marie Uranie, called Uranie, daughter of fellow Acadian Julien Breaux, at the St. Martinville church in February 1833, and remarried again--his third marriage--to Marie Adeline, Azélie, or Zélie, daughter of Pierre Melançon, at the St. Martinville church in November 1836.
-Their son Pierre Oscar, called Oscar, was born in St. Martin Parish in April 1839 but died at age 1 in July 1840, Charles was born in February 1847, Joseph Elmar near Breaux Bridge in January 1850, Casimir in March 1852, and Joseph Aladin in March 1854.
-Their daughters married into the Doré and Melançon families.
+Joseph Théodore remarried to Marie Uranie, called Uranie, daughter of fellow Acadians Julien Breaux and Eurasie Melançon, at the St. Martinville church in February 1833, and remarried again--his third marriage--to Marie Adeline, Azélie, or Zélie, daughter of fellow Acadians Pierre Melançon and Marie Savoy, at the St. Martinville church in November 1836.
+Their son Pierre Oscar, called Oscar, was born in St. Martin Parish in April 1839 but died at age 1 in July 1840, Charles was born in February 1847, Joseph Elmar near Breaux Bridge in January 1850, Casimir in March 1852, and Joseph Aladin, called Aladin, in March 1854.
+Their daughters married into the Cormier, Doré, and Melançon families.
 In November 1850, the federal census taker in St. Martin Parish counted 1 slave--a 35-year-old black male--on J. T. Babineau's farm; this was probably Joseph Théodore.
-Joseph Théodore died in St. Martin Parish in March 1854; he was 46 years old; his succession record was filed at the St. Martinville courthouse the following month; youngest son Joseph Aladin was born the day before Joseph Théodore died.
+Joseph Théodore died in St. Martin Parish in March 1854, age 46; his succession was filed at the St. Martinville courthouse the following month; his youngest son was born the day before Joseph Théodore died.

 3d

-Jean Baptiste died probably at La Pointe in January 1846; he was 57 years old and evidently never married.
+Jean Baptiste died probably at La Pointe in January 1846, age 57, and evidently did not marry.

 4

-Youngest son David, born at Attakapas in April 1772, married Marie Osite, called Osite, daughter of fellow Acadian Joseph Melançon, at Attakapas in July 1800.
+Youngest son David, by his father's second wife, born at Attakapas in April 1772, married Marie-Osite, called Osite, daughter of fellow Acadians Joseph Melançon and Barbe Babin, at Attakapas in July 1800.
 Their son David, fils was born at La Pointe in June 1801 but died at age 2 1/2 in October 1803, Joseph David was born in March 1804, Jean Baptiste in February 1806, and Louis in February 1810.
 Their daughters married into the Cormier, Guilbeau, and Theriot families.
-David, père died at his home at La Pointe in January 1828; he was 55 years old; his succession record was filed at the St. Martinville courthouse later that month.
+David, père died at his home at La Pointe in January 1828, age 55; his succession was filed at the St. Martinville courthouse later that month.

 4a

 Joseph David married Rosalie Manuel, daughter of Spanish Creole François Segura of Lake Tasse, now Spanish Lake, at the St. Martinville church, St. Martin Parish, in November 1822.
 Their son, name unrecorded, died at his home at La Pointe 4 days after his birth in January 1824, and Joseph, fils was born in January 1844.
-Their daughters married into the Bayard, Dautreuil, and Viand families.
-In November 1850, the federal census taker in St. Martin Parish counted 48 slaves--20 males and 28 females, all black except for 1 mulatto, ranging in age from 60 to 1--on Joseph Babineau's plantation; this was probably Joseph David.
-In June 1860, the federal census taker in St. Martin Parish counted 37 slaves--16 males and 21 females, 26 blacks and 11 mulattoes, ranging in age from 69 years to 4 months, living in 9 houses--on J. D. Babineaux's plantation; this was Joseph David.
-Joseph David died in St. Martin Parish in December 1865; he was 61 years old.
-His surviving son does not seem to have created a family of his own, so this line of the family, except for its blood, died with him.
+Their daughters married into the Bayard, Dautreuil, Gondran, and Viand families.
+In November 1850, the federal census taker in St. Martin Parish counted 48 slaves--20 males and 28 females, all black except for 1 mulatto, ranging in age from 60 to 1--on Joseph Babineau's plantation; this probably was Joseph David.
+In June 1860, the federal census taker in St. Martin Parish counted 37 slaves--16 males and 21 females, 26 blacks and 11 mulattoes, ranging in age from 69 years to 4 months, living in 9 houses--on J. D. Babineaux's plantation.
+Joseph David died in St. Martin Parish in December 1865, age 61.
+His surviving son does not seem to have created a family of his own, so this family line, except for its blood, may have died with him.

 4b

-Jean Baptiste married Eugènie, daughter of fellow Acadian Jean Charles Guilbeau, at the St. Martinville church, St. Martin Parish, in June 1830.
+Jean Baptiste married Eugènie, daughter of fellow Acadians Jean Charles Guilbeau and Céleste Dupuis, at the St. Martinville church, St. Martin Parish, in June 1830.
 Their son Désiré was born in St. Martin Parish in July 1831, Joseph in March 1833 but died at age 2 1/2 in September 1835, Charles was born in September 1835, and David le jeune posthumously in August 1837 but died at age 5 in July 1842.
-Jean Baptiste died in St. Martin Parish in June 1837; he was only 31 years old; his succession record was filed at the St. Martinville courthouse later that month.
+Jean Baptiste died in St. Martin Parish in June 1837, age 31; his succession was filed at the St. Martinville courthouse later that month.

-Désiré married Marguerite Uranie, called Uranie, daughter of fellow Acadian Michel Onésime Cormier, at the St. Martinville church, St. Martin Parish, in January 1850.
+Désiré married Marguerite Uranie, called Uranie, daughter of fellow Acadian Michel Onésime Cormier and Céleste Dupuis, at the St. Martinville church, St. Martin Parish, in January 1850.
 Their son Jean Baptiste le jeune was born near Breaux Bridge in November 1850 but died at age 9 months the following August, Césaire was born in October 1854, and Michel in July 1862.
-Désiré died in St. Martin Parish in November 1862; he was only 31 years old; his succession record was filed at the St. Martinville courthouse later that month.
+Désiré died in St. Martin Parish in November 1862, age 31; his succession was filed at the St. Martinville courthouse later that month.

-Charles married cousin Élise, daughter of fellow Acadian Charles Theriot, at the St. Martinville church, St. Martin Parish, in December 1857; Élise's mother was a Babineaux.
+Charles married cousin Élise, daughter of fellow Acadians Charles Theriot and Tarsile Babineaux, at the St. Martinville church, St. Martin Parish, in December 1857.
 Charles's succession record was filed at the St. Martinville courthouse in November 1862, so he, too, may have died by then.
-A Charles V. Babineaux serving in Company A of the 26th Louisiana Regiment Infantry at Vicksburg, Mississippi, died there in December 1862, probably of disease, so this may have been him; he would have been only 27 years old.
+A Charles V. Babineaux serving in Company A of the 26th Louisiana Regiment Infantry at Vicksburg, Mississippi, died there in December 1862, probably of disease, so this may have been him; he would have been age 27.

 4c

-Louis, also called Don Louis, married Carmelite Olivier, daughter of Olivier Blanchet, at the New Iberia church, then in St. Martin but now in Iberia Parish, in February 1843; Carmelite's mother was a Boudreaux.
-Louis died in St. Martin Parish in August 1844; he was only 34 years old; his succession record was filed at the St. Martinville courthouse the following November.
-His line of the family probably died with him.
+Louis, also called Don Louis, married Carmélite, daughter of Olivier Blanchet and his Acadian wife Carmelite Boudreaux, at the New Iberia church, then in St. Martin but now in Iberia Parish, in February 1843.
+Their daughter married into the St. Julien (French Creole, not Acadian) family.
+Louis died in St. Martin Parish in August 1844, age 34; his succession was filed at the St. Martinville courthouse the following November.
+His family line, except for its blood, probably died with him.

 Other BABINEAUXs on the Western Prairies

-Area church and civil records make it difficult to link some Babineauxs in the western parishes with known lines of the family there:
+Area church and civil records make it difficult to link some Babineauxs in the western parishes with known lines of the family there.
+One suspects that some of the Babineauxs who lived on the western prairies during the immediate post-war period were Afro Creoles once owned by Acadian Babineauxs:

-Severin Babineaux married Marcellite Babineaux.
+Séverin Babineaux married Marcellite Babineaux, place and date unrecorded.
 Their son, unnamed, died at birth probably at Carencro in August 1842.

-Simonet Babineaux died near Charenton, St. Mary Parish, in January 1852.
-He was 50 years old.
-The priest who recorded his burial did not bother to give his parents' names or mention a wife.
+Simonet Babineaux died near Charenton, St. Mary Parish, in January 1852, age 50.
+The priest who recorded the burial did not give his parents' names or mention a wife.

 Edmond Babineaux died in St. Martin Parish at age 3 in May 1852.
-The St. Martinville priest who recorded his burial did not bother to give the boy's parents' names.
+The St. Martinville priest who recorded the burial did not give the boy's parents' names.

 Louis Oscar, son of Marie Babineaux, was baptized at the Vermilionville church, age 2, in October 1854.
-The priest who recorded the boy's baptism did not bother to give the father's name.
+The priest who recorded the boy's baptism did not give the father's name.

 LOUISIANA: RIVER SETTLEMENTS

-Two Babineau sisters, Madeleine and Marie-Marguerite, called Marguerite, daughters of Joseph Babineau dit Des Lauriers of Port-Royal, who used the surname Des Lauriers and not Babineau, came to Louisiana directly from Haiti in the late 1760s.
+Two Babineau sisters, Madeleine and Marie-Marguerite, called Marguerite, daughters of Joseph Babineau dit Des Lauriers of Annapolis Royal, who used the surname Des Lauriers and not Babineau, came to Louisiana directly from French St.-Domingue, today's Haiti, in the late 1760s.
 They would have been Louis-Charles Babineaux's first cousins.
-Marguerite came to Louisiana with husband Charles, son of Alexandre Comeau of Port-Royal, whom she had married probably in Connecticut a decade before, and their young daughter Anne.
+Marguerite came to Louisiana with husband Charles, son of Alexandre Comeau of Annapolis Royal, whom she had married probably in Connecticut a decade before, and their young daughter Anne.
 Sister Madeleine probably came with them.
 Spanish officials counted Madeleine at New Orleans in July 1767 and noted that she was among those Acadians who had "received their food supplies for the month...."
 Madeleine married widower and fellow Acadian Joseph Comeau at Cabanocé/St.-Jacques in January 1768.
 Marguerite and her family were living on the left, or east, bank of the river at St.-Jacques in 1777.

 NON-ACADIAN FAMILIES in LOUISIANA

-The great majority of the Babineauxs in South Louisiana are Acadian, but at least one non-Acadian with a similar surname lived on the river.
-Babineaux family slaves also took the surname of their masters before and after the War Between the States:
+The great majority of the Babineauxs in South Louisiana are Acadian, but at least one non-Acadian with a similar surname lived on the river:

 Anne Élisabeth, daughter of André Babino and Anne-Élisabeth Guenve of Nantes, France, married Jean, son of Georges Ilon of Montmarte, Paris, France, at the Baton Rouge church, East Baton Rouge Parish, in January 1825.